Cow level: History

+In May 2023, Blizzard general manager Rod Fergusson publicly denied the existence of the cow level and stated that the developers were working to keep Diablo IV "as grounded as possible".
+Players nonetheless hinted at supposed clues found in the game after its June release, such as a mention of the "Oxen Gods" and a cow-shaped map.
+Several months later, a player stated that they had killed 666 cows and was subsequently awarded one of several relics that could unlock a location called the "Forlorn Hovel", which housed a secret portal leading to the cow level.
+Speculation about the level was renewed in September 2024 after an update of Diablo IV, when Wowhead compiled a database of objects from Diablo III such as the "Bovine Bardiche" that was described by Blizzard as a "badly damaged and decayed weapon [that] reeks of manure".

 Impact and legacy

 The cow level is cited as an influential factor for the Diablo series, with multiple sources drawing attention to its notoriety and origins as one of the most notable hoaxes or in-jokes in video game history.
 References to the cow level or its associated elements have appeared in every Blizzard game since the late 1990s.
 Developers involved with the Diablo series would maintain, in a mock serious manner, that there is no cow level when directly questioned about the subject.
 Will Fulton compared the prevalence of “There is no cow level” within the video game community to “the cake is a lie”.
 Gamingbolt described the notoriety surrounding the cow level to be "so big and self sustaining that it became a self realizing meme".

 The cow level continues to receive positive reception from critics and the video game community, and appears in multiple "top" lists of easter eggs, bonus levels or side quests by publications such as Complex, IGN, and GamesRadar+.
-In a discussion about the phenomenon of gigantism in Holstein Friesian cattle, James Gorman from The New York Times drew an analogy to the secret cow level, which he considered to be highly memorable due to the "weird and disturbing" nature of the player character being surrounded by giant bipedal Friesian cattle.
+In a discussion about the phenomenon of gigantism in Holstein Friesian cattle, James Gorman of The New York Times drew an analogy to the secret cow level, which he considered to be highly memorable due to the "weird and disturbing" nature of the player character being surrounded by giant bipedal Friesian cattle.
 Vice considered the cow level to be one of Blizzard's most outstanding moments throughout its game development history.

 The cow level has been subject to Easter egg references or imitations in other games.
 The PC port of Final Fantasy VII includes a reference which can be encountered by the player if the correct decision is picked during an in-game sequence.
 The level is referenced in the 2016 video game Watch Dogs 2 by a character to describe the difficulty level and stakes of an infiltration attempt.
 The cow level has been imitated as a form of tribute in games such as Goat Simulator, Marvel Heroes, and Minecraft Dungeons.